apereo/cas/docs/cas-server-documentation/installation/Logging.md

 Logging framework as a facade for the [Log4J engine](http://logging.apache.org) by default.

 The default log4j configuration file is located in `src/main/resources/log4j2.xml`.
-By default logging is set to `INFO` for all functionality related to `org.apereo.cas` code and `WARN` for messages related to Spring framework, etc. For debugging and diagnostic purposes you may want to set these levels to  `DEBUG`.
+By default logging is set to `INFO` for all functionality related to `org.apereo.cas` code.
+For debugging and diagnostic purposes you may want to set these levels to  `DEBUG`.

-<div class="alert alert-warning"><strong>Production</strong><p>You should always run everything under <code>WARN</code>.
+<div class="alert alert-warning"><strong>Production</strong><p>You should always run everything under
+<code>WARN</code>.
 In production
 warnings and errors are things you care about.
 Everything else is just diagnostics.
 Only turn up <code>DEBUG</code> or <code>INFO</code> if you need to research a particular issue.</p></div>

 ## Configuration

-It is often time helpful to externalize `log4j2.xml` to a system path to preserve settings between upgrades.
+It is often time helpful to externalize the `log4j2.xml` file to a system path to preserve settings between upgrades.
 The location of `log4j2.xml` file by default is on the runtime classpath and can be controlled via the CAS properties.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#logging).